nickc1/nickc1.github.io/about.md

 ### [NonLinPy](https://github.com/NickC1/nonlinpy)

 NonLinPy is a package for performing nonlinear analysis.
-It can Reconstruct state spaces, forecast, and see if the behavior of a system has changed.
+It can reconstruct state spaces, forecast, and see if the behavior of a system has changed.